masithembedyosi/Ibm-data-science-professional-certificate/09. Machine Learning with Python/README.md

 # Machine Learning with Python

 ## 📄 Summary
-This course provides an overview of the purpose of Machine Learning, and where it applies to the real world.
-It then covers topics such as supervised vs unsupervised learning, model evaluation, and various useful Machine Learning algorithms.
+This course provides an overview of the purpose of machine learning and its real-world applications.
+It then covers topics such as supervised and unsupervised learning, model evaluation, and various useful machine learning algorithms.

-To explore the methods of machine learning, and the algorithms involved, many example projects are embarked upon and explored, including cancer detection, predicting economic trends, predicting customer churn, and recommendation engines.
+Many sample projects are launched and explored to explore machine learning methods and related algorithms, including cancer detection, economic trend forecasting, customer churn forecasting, and recommendation engines.

-The final project within this course is the building of a classifier to predict whether a loan case will be paid off.
-It is a classification problem, and KNN, Decision Tree, SVM, and Logistic Regression are all used to determine the best algorithm to use.
+The final project in this course is to build a classifier that predicts whether a loan offer will be repaid.
+This is a classification problem, and KNNs, decision trees, SVMs, and logistic regression are all used to determine the best algorithm to use.

 ## 📑 Main Topics
 - Introduction to Machine Learning